 This is a list of local and regional emergency communications networks.
 In addition to emergencies, most of these nets activate on a regular basis for training and information purposes.

-• St. Louis County ARES®
+St. Louis Metro ARES®

 Frequency: 146.850 (-) MHz, CTCSS tone 141.3 Hz